 TVRA 7710X Media Studies Seminar 45 hours; 3 credits Current topics in electronic media.
 Emphasizes both entertainment industry and critical/cultural perspective.
 To be taken in student's final semester.
-Prerequisite: Television and Radio 7701X [701X] and permission of the deputy chairperson.
-TVRA 7712X Mass Media in Society 45 hours; 3 credits Examination of the relationship between mass media and society within the contexts of social and cultural theory.
-Prerequisite or corequisite: Television and Radio 7701X [701X].
+Prerequisite: Television and Radio 7701 \times [701 \times] and permission of the deputy chairperson.
+TVRA 7712X The Digital Media Environment 45 hours; 3 credits Examination of the relationship between digital media and society within the contexts of social and cultural theory.
+Emphasis on perspectives of cultural studies and media ecology.
+Analysis of changes in industry, audience, content, everyday practices and consciousness.
+Prerequisite or corequisite: Television and Radio 7701X or permission of the graduate deputy chairperson.
 TVRA 7713X Media and Communication History and Regulation 45 hours lecture; 3 credits In-depth industrial and cultural historical overview of the development of electronic mass communication.
 Historical and legal approaches and methods.
 Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
 TVRA 7714X Critical Analysis of Media 45 hours; 3 credits Textual and analytical approaches the scholarly study of media.
 Survey of the most significant Marxist, structuralist, semiotic and formalist readings of media over the past one hundred years.
-Prerequisite or corequisite: Television and Radio 7701 \times [701 \times]; or permission of the deputy chairperson.
+Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
 TVRA 7715X Media Reception: Processes and Practices 45 hours; 3 credits Introduction to sociological, ethnographic, psychoanalytic, cognitive, and critical theories used to understand media audiences and processes of reception.
 Historical development of the various approaches; audience response; construction of the mass audience and subcultures; fan production.
 Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
 TVRA 7728X Global Media 45 hours; 3 credits The globalization of television and radio; implications of transnational satellite communication; problems and opportunities in international coproduction; changing patterns in distribution to a global market.
 Analysis of program genres and styles in the context of language, culture, and developmental differences.
 (Not open to students who have completed Television and Radio 7960X [796X], "Special Problems in World Television.")
-Prerequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
-TVRA 7797X Special Topic in Mass Media 45 hours: 3 credits Topics vary from term to term.
+Prerequisite: Television and Radio 7701 \times [701 \times]; or permission of the deputy chairperson.
+TVRA 7797X Special Topic in Mass Media 45 hours; 3 credits Topics vary from term to term.
 Students may take this course twice but may not repeat a topic.
 Prerequisite: Television and Radio 7701X [701X].